Customer support +49 (40) 59380 500

 More efficient routing

-IPv6 reduces the size of routing tables and makes routing more efficient and hierarchical.
+IPv6 reduces the size of routing tables, making routing more efficient and hierarchical.
 With IPv6, the prefixes of ISP customers' networks are combined into a single prefix.
-The one prefix is then advertised on the IPv6 Internet, reducing the size of routing tables outside the gate.
-In addition, in IPv6 networks, the Subnetting, i.e. the fragmentation, is processed by the source device and not by the router.
+This single prefix is then advertised on the IPv6 Internet, reducing the size of routing tables outside the gateway.
+In IPv6 networks, the Subnetting, i.e. the fragmentation, is processed by the source device and not by the router.

 More efficient package processing

 The simplified packet header of IPv6 makes packet processing more efficient.
-Compared to IPv4, IPv6 does not include a checksum at the IP level, so the checksum does not need to be recalculated at each router hop.
-In addition, most transport layers that handle end-to-end connectivity have a checksum to enable error detection.
+Compared to IPv4, IPv6 does not contain a checksum at IP level.
+This means that the checksum does not have to be recalculated at every router hop.
+Most transport layers that process end-to-end connectivity also have a checksum to enable error detection.
 However, the IPv6 header has a negative impact on Ethernet connections due to higher bandwidth consumption.
 For VoIP, 15-30 percent more bandwidth should be planned.

 Directed data flows